 - Where do our goals or projects align?

 - Am I directly affecting the initiatives they care about?
 If not, how can I help?

 1. Prioritize business implications over findings

+The UX research report is key in communicating the value of your work.
 When reporting your findings, relate them to key business decisions.
 Don't just report data; report business implications.
 Sam Shi, Research Manager at Equinox, gives her take, “Your job is to identify better business decisions and advantageous opportunity areas based on research.
 If this was your business and your money, what would you need to know to be convinced?”